-The City will support the County establishment of an inter-agency task force to determine the effectiveness of existing programs in complying with Federal equal opportunity objectives and will request that the task force include City representation.

-Responsible Agency: Stanislaus County Department of Community Development
+The City will support the Stanislaus County establishment of an inter-agency task force to determine the effectiveness of existing programs in complying with Federal equal opportunity objectives and will request that the task force include City representation.
+The City will contact Stanislaus County Department of Community Development Staff to participate in a Task Force by June 2025.